Victim Services Frequently Asked Questions

 4. Why is the offender being released so soon?

 Most victims believe the offender will serve his entire sentence, which is not true.
 In Missouri, there are two parts of a sentence, incarceration and parole supervision.
-Offenders have a conditional release date that is determined by law.
+Offenders who are not serving life sentences will have a conditional release date that is determined by law.
 The Department of Corrections must release the offender on the conditional release date.
 However, if the offender is a sex offender and does not complete the Missouri Sex Offender Program, the offender’s conditional release date could change.

 5. Why are offenders transferred from one facility to another?